 1.3 Pressure references

-All references to kPa and psi throughout this Standard are to be considered gauge pressures, unless otherwise specified.
+All references to kPa and psig throughout this Standard are to be considered gauge pressures unless otherwise specified.

 1.4 Resolution of conflicts

-In the case of conflict between this Standard and Federal, National, Provincial, State, or local requirements, the authority having jurisdiction (AHJ) requirements take precedence.
+In the case of conflict between this Standard and federal, national, provincial/territorial, state, or local requirements, the requirements of the authority having jurisdiction take precedence.

 1.5 Units of measure

-This Standard contains SI (Metric) units corresponding to the inch/pound quantities, the purpose being to allow the standard to be used in SI (Metric) units.
+This Standard contains SI (metric) units corresponding to the inch/pound quantities, the purpose being to allow the Standard to be used in SI (metric) units.
 If a value for a measurement and a corresponding value in other units are stated, the first stated value is to be regarded as the requirement.
 The given corresponding value may be approximate.
-If a value for a measurement and a corresponding value in other units are both specified as a quoted marking requirement, the first stated unit, or both are to be provided.
+If a value for a measurement and a corresponding value in other units are both specified as a quoted marking requirement, then the first stated unit or both are to be provided.